Cranes, Mountain, Slowdive, Unifony, Ilse DeLange, 1917, and many more

 Country-pop singer Ilse DeLange emerged as one of the most successful Dutch artists of her generation with her chart-topping 1998 debut, World Of Hurt [MOVLP938].
 Recording several albums in the US (most notably Nashville) proved fruitful; both her debut as well as Clean Up (2003) and The Great Escape (2006) were highly successful in the Lowlands and beyond.

-Crouching Tiger, Hidden Dragon is the Original Soundtrack album composed by Tan Dun of the 2000 Academy Award- and Golden Globe Award-winning film starring Yun-Fat Chow, Michelle Yeoh, Ziyi Zhang and Chen Chang.
+Crouching Tiger, Hidden Dragon is the Original Soundtrack album of the 2000 multiple award winning film.
 The soundtrack was awarded at the Academy Awards, Grammy's and BAFTA Awards.
 The score was also nominated for a Golden Globe.
+The score was composed by Tan Dun and performed by Shanghai Symphony Orchestra, Shanghai National Orchestra, and Shanghai Percussion Ensemble.
+It also features many solo passages for cello played by Yo-Yo Ma.

 When Slowdive disbanded in 1995 music fans widely associated it with the demise of the shoegaze genre.
 Their last sign of life was Pygmalion (before they reunited in 2014) and it was, after Just For A Day and Souvlaki a totally different and more abstract album.